zozzlethena/docs/pages/liquidity.md

 ## Stable Pools

-Stable pools are designed to be used for assets which have little to none volatility.
+Stable pools are designed to be used for assets which have little to no volatility.
 This means that the formula used for pricing the assets allows low slippage even on large traded volumes.

-> x3y+y3x >= k
+> x3y + y3x ≥ k

 ## Variable Pools